carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .language-groovy }

-It takes the transcriptome params file as `input` and creates the transcriptome index by using the `salmon` transcript quantification tool.
+It takes the queue channel `transcriptome_ch` defined by `params.transcriptome`  as `input` and creates the transcriptome index by using the `salmon` transcript quantification tool.

-**Note:** The `input` declaration defines a `transcriptome` variable in the process context that it is used in the command script to reference that file in the Salmon command line.
+**Note:** The `input` declaration defines a `transcriptome` variable in the process context that it is used in the command script to reference that file in the salmon command line.

 Try to run it by using the command: